 Your exterior vinyl upholstery may be cleaned with a mild solution of household detergent and fresh water.
 Commercial cleaners for vinyl also work well.
 Since the seams of your exterior upholstery are not waterproof, your upholstery should be stored in the cabin or covered when not in use.
+Exterior cushions will trap moisture between themselves and the gel coat.
+If a cushion is not removed to allow the moisture to dry, blistering of the gel coat may occur.
+Cockpit bolsters may be removed if you desire.
+These bolsters clip onto brackets mounted to the deck structure.
+Set screws are then installed through the underside of the bolster to hold them in place.
 Most cabin cushions are removable and may be dry-cleaned.
 Some cabin cushions are of a Herculon-type fabric and may be cleaned with upholstery cleaner.